Standards - Wood pellet heating fuels & appliances

 Standards are used by a diverse range of organisations to ensure safe operation.
 As an industry group Bioenergy Association passionately support the goal to ensure that the products sold and installed in New Zealand and Australia are safe.
 We also support the goal of providing a meaningful and relevant framework for consenting authorities to be informed regarding the safety of wood pellet heaters.
-New Zealand and Australia have joint standards but more and more the international standards are taking precidence over individual country standards.
+New Zealand and Australia have joint standards but more and more the international standards are taking precedence over individual country standards.

 International ISO standards for solid biofuels are listed in Technical Note 32 Solid biofuels standards.

 Accredited Wood Fuel Suppliers

 The Bioenergy Association Accredited Wood Fuel Supplier Scheme includes suppliers of wood pellets.
 Wood Pellets should only be purchased from Accredited Wood Fuel Suppliers.

 The Bioenergy Association Solid Biofuel Classification Guidelines sets out the wood pellet standards covering: size, shape, chemical content, water content etc. Accredited Wood Fuel Suppliers manufacture their pellet fuel to meet these Guidelines.

 Within New Zealand and Australia there are three ways of being sure that the pellets you purchase meet the relevant standards;